 Sichuan peppercorns are not truly pepper, but rather the seedpods of a different plant.
 One translation of their Chinese name is "flower pepper."
 After enjoying the distinctive lemony hint they gave the pickles, we found our mouths tingling, then getting slightly numb thanks to a compound they contain.

-More from our magazine: Strawberry Yogurt Tarts
+More from our magazine: Zucchini Lemon Bread

 Sichuan pepper was banned for a while from the U.S. because of an agricultural problem, but is now once again available in Asian food markets and mail-order spice purveyors.
 I like its unique taste but, because it's not found readily, my version of Sichuan pickled cabbage, chopped finely enough to serve as a salad or side dish, calls for a moderate amount of black pepper instead.
 If you enjoy heat, increase the amount to your taste.